chrismerkle19/Lab-5/CLI/readme.md

-To use this CLI, use arguments to input the destination of the request and your input.
+To use this CLI, use arguments to input the destination and input.

 E.g.: